SmartGroupSystems/SPH_multi_swarm/README.md

 3. **Interact with the simulation**:
    - Use the **2D Nav Goal** tool in the visualization editor
-   - Click on the white area to set a goal
+   - Click on the white area to set a goal point (Note: This goal point is only used to trigger particle movement, not as an actual navigation target)
    - If everything is configured correctly, you will observe particles moving and forming different groups

 The following images demonstrate the particle group formation process: